-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

 Service Type: Other Service Service Name: Environmental Adaptations

 Provider Category:

-Individual >
+Agency V

 Provider Type:

 Registered Contractor

 Provider Qualifications

 License (specify):

-^

-$\checkmark$

-Other Standard (specify): ¥
+Certificate (specify):

+~

-Chapter 18.27 RCW (State law concerning the registration of contractors)
+Other Standard (specify): Chapter 18.27 RCW (State law concerning the registration of contractors)

 Chapter 19.27 RCW (State law concerning the state building code)

-erification of Provider Qualifications
+Verification of Provider Qualifications

 Entity Responsible for Verification:

-State Operating Agency
+Sstate Operating Agency

 Frequency of Verification:

 Every 3 years

 Appendix C: Participant Services

 C-1/C-3: Provider Specifications for Service

-Service Type: Other Service

-Service Name: Environmental Adaptations
+Service Type: Other Service Service Name: Environmental Adaptations

 Provider Category:

-Agency 🗸
+Individual V

 Provider Type:

 Registered Contractor

 Provider Qualifications

 License (specify):

 Certificate (specify):

-Certificate (specify).
+Odbor Story Lovel ( 1995) ~

-Other Standard (specify): ~

-Chapter 18.27 RCW (State law concerning the registration of contractors)
+Other Standard (specify): Chapter 18.27 RCW (State law concerning the registration of contractors)

 Chapter 19.27 RCW (State law concerning the state building code)

 Verification of Provider Qualifications

 Entity Responsible for Verification:

-Sstate Operating Agency
+Entity Responsible for Verification: State Operating Agency

-Frequency of Verification:
+Entity Responsible for Verification: State Operating Agency Frequency of Verification:

-Every 3 years

-Appendix C: Participant Services

-C-1/C-3: Service Specification

-C-1/C-3.
-Set vice Specification
+Entity Responsible for Verification: State Operating Agency

 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Individualized Technical Assistance

-Category 1: Sub-Category 1:

-~

-Category 2: Sub-Category 2:

-~

-Category 3: Sub-Category 3:

-~

-Category 4: Sub-Category 4:

-~

-Individualized technical assistance is short term professional assessment and consultation to the employment provider and/or waiver participant to identify, address, and resolve barriers to employment.
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+Service Title: Individualized Technical Assistance HCBS Taxonomy: Category 1: Sub-Category 1: Category 2: Sub-Category 2: Category 3: Sub-Category 3: W Category 4: Sub-Category 4: Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one: O Service is included in approved waiver.
+There is no change in service specifications.
+Service is included in approved waiver.
+The service specifications have been modified.
+O Service is not included in the approved waiver.
+Service Definition (Scope): Individualized technical assistance is short term professional assessment and consultation to the employment provider and/or waiver participant to identify, address, and resolve barriers to employment.
 This is in addition to supports received through supported employment services for individuals who have not yet achieved their goal.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-- 1) Individualized technical assistance may be authorized for three months at a time not to exceed 6 months of the plan year. - 2) The individual must be receiving supported employment unless otherwise approved by the administration.

-Participant-directed a s specified in Appendix F 1 Provider managed

-Specify whether the service may be provided by (check each that applies):

-Legally Responsible Person --------- ------------- --------
+Specify applicable (if any) limits on the amount, frequency, or duration of this service: 1) Individualized technical assistance may be authorized for three months at a time not to exceed 6 months of the plan year.
+2) The individual must be receiving supported employment unless otherwise approved by the administration.
+Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E Provider managed Specify whether the service may be provided by (check each that applies): □ Legally Responsible Person

+Relative

+Legal Guardian